Vidéotron: Technical support

-The major centers are located in Montreal, Longueuil, Quebec City, Gatineau, Joliette, Saguenay and St-Hubert.
-Vidéotron also has outsourced customer service centers that include Utopia, Gexel Telecom and Atelka.
-In 2007, Videotron formed a partnership with Xceed Contact Center to outsource some of the call centers to Egypt.
+The major centres are located in Montreal, Longueuil, Quebec City, Gatineau, Joliette, Saguenay and St-Hubert.
+Vidéotron also has outsourced customer service centres that include Utopia, Gexel Telecom and Atelka.
+In 2007, Videotron formed a partnership with Xceed Contact Centre to outsource some of the call centres to Egypt.

 Controversy

 High-Speed Extreme Internet

 On August 14, 2007, Videotron announced starting October 1 they would impose a 100-gigabyte-per-month download/upload limit with a penalty of $1.50 per extra gigabyte to their previously unrestricted High-Speed Extreme Internet service, even to existing subscribers.
 This decision created outrage among its Internet users, and led to a class action suit against Videotron by consumer advocacy group Union des Consommateurs.
 In September 2013, the court authorized the suit to proceed.
+Ultimately the Quebec Superior Court rendered a $1.2 million judgment in favour of the plaintiffs.